-Malaria is a disease caused by the bite of a female anopheles mosquito infected with a protozoan parasite termed as plasmodium falciparum.
+Malaria is a disease caused by the bite of a female anopheles mosquito infected with a protozoan parasite named Plasmodium falciparum.
 The symptoms associated with the disease include fever, chills, headache, nausea, muscle pain, and fatigue.
 In severe forms, it may cause anemia, coma, and even death.
 One of the characteristics of Plasmodium falciparum is to stick firmly to the surface lining of blood cells interrupting the flow of blood through blood vessels.
 The cells most affected by the malaria parasite are red blood cells (RBCs).

 According to WHO, there were about 228 million cases of Malaria reported in 2018, of which 400,000 patients died.
 Moreover, about 67% of cases were reported in children below the age of 5.
 Researchers have recently conducted a study in the National Institute of Health in collaboration with other institutes that analyzes the potential of a novel treatment against malaria.

 The study was designed to discover more about the mechanism of infection of the malarial parasite.
-The study revealed that some channels or holes pass across the membrane of a vacuole where the parasite resides, and then multiplies and reproduces within the vacuole.
+The study revealed that some channels or holes pass across the membrane of a vacuole where the parasite resides, and then multiply and reproduces within the vacuole.
 Small channels are found on the surface of the vacuole membrane.
-These channels are involved in the transport of the important nutrients and substances from red blood cells to the parasites.
+These channels are involved in the transport of important nutrients and substances from red blood cells to the parasites.
 Thus, parasite continues to divide by using these nutrients.

 Read Also: Malaria Vaccine Being Rolled Out in Africa